 Although WordPress plugins help site owners extend their web functionality, managing them creates site instabilities, performance issues, and cache problems.
-This article will explore plugin deactivation in WordPress and learn what happens when you deactivate a WordPress plugin.
+This article will explore plugin deactivation in WordPress and learn what happens when deactivating a WordPress plugin.

 For example, you’ll explore measures that affect your site’s cache and speed, such as “what happens after you’ve deactivated a plugin responsible for speed on your WordPress website.”